Amsterdam/meldingen-frontend/docs/0003-testing.md

 # Testing

+## End-to-end tests

+Currently we do not have any automated end-to-end tests.
+During development, we will describe which features we add to the `requirements.md` file in the docs of the respective app.
+This will result in a list of features and requirements that we can test.
+Initially, this testing will be done manually.
+Eventually, we will create automated tests for this.

 ## Unit tests

 To ensure the quality of our code, we write unit tests for our React components.